my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

   → According to my experience, it is important to practice every day to learn a new language.
 - Etter min erfaring fungerer denne metoden godt.
   → Based on my experience, this method works well.
-- Ifølge min erfaring kan det være utfordrende å <span class="env-green">tilpasse seg</span> en ny kultur.
+- Ifølge min erfaring kan det være utfordrende å <span style='color:#00CC66'>tilpasse seg</span> en ny kultur.
   → According to my experience, it can be challenging to adapt to a new culture.